Axway/streams-open-docs/content/en/docs/install/_index.md

 [...]
 ```

+### Run smoke tests to verify Streams configuration

 To verify Streams is properly configured, launch the automated smoke tests provided by the Helm Chart.
-They will perform the following tests:
+The tests perform the following:

 * Test the `Hub` API by creating a topic named `smoke-test-topic` using our public test API `https://stockmarket.streamdata.io/prices` and the `http-poller` publisher.
 * Test the `SSE` subscription API by starting a subscription to the topic previously created.

-Run the following command:
+Run the following command to start the smoke tests:

 ```sh
 export NAMESPACE="my-namespace"